 - Typical drink selections and prices

-- What the Viking Silver Spirits Guide costs and covers
+- What the Viking Silver Spirits package costs and covers

 - Bring‑your‑own (BYO) rules and corkage